 Urban Video Project (UVP) is pleased to present AKIN: Keren Shavit & Eva Marie Rødbro at their Everson Museum architectural projection venue during the months of February and March.

-Rødbro and Shavit will be present for an indoor screening including additional selections of their work, and Q&A with the audience on Thursday, March 8 at 6:30pm in Watson Theater at Light Work on the SU campus.
+Rødbro and Shavit will be present for an indoor screening and Q&A including additional selections of their on Thursday, March 8 at 6:30pm in Watson Theater at Light Work on the SU campus.
 A reception will follow.
 This event is FREE & OPEN to the public.